To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 If your application is approved at this stage, you will start receiving benefits in approximately 4-5 months.

+Your fourth and final recourse is to file an appeal with the Federal district court.
 At these later stages of appeal, it is more important than ever to make sure your case is prepared and presented by a law firm with advanced experience in SSDI and SSI claims.

-In SSDI/SSI cases, we never require up-front attorneys’ fees from our clients.
+In SSDI/SSI cases, we never require upfront fees from our clients.
 Instead, our lawyers’ fees are taken as a percentage of the eventual award of benefits to our clients.
 This amount is capped by the federal government at $6,000 — no matter how much time and effort we put into your case.

 If you have questions about appealing the denial of your SSDI/SSI application, we encourage you to contact our office immediately to find our how we can help.
 Schedule a free initial appointment, either by phone or at one of our five West Virginia offices — in Parkersburg, Charleston, Logan, Huntington or Beckley – and Charlotte, North Carolina.
 Call 877.526.3457 or send us a message.